attilammagyar/js80p/README.md

 [MPE](https://en.wikipedia.org/wiki/MIDI#MIDI_Polyphonic_Expression) is an
-extension of the [MIDI standard](https://en.wikipedia.org/wiki/MIDI) which allows various expressions like pitch bend, channel pressure, timbre (CC 74), etc. to be applied differently to individual polyphonic notes by assigning separate MIDI channels for each note.
+extension of the [MIDI standard](https://en.wikipedia.org/wiki/MIDI) which allows various expressions like pitch bend, channel pressure, timbre control (CC 74), etc. to be applied differently to individual polyphonic notes by assigning separate MIDI channels for each note.

 To use MPE, you need an MPE-capable MIDI input device, or alternatively, you can use the [MPE Emulator](https://github.com/attilammagyar/mpe-emulator)